kubermatic/docs/content/kubermatic/v2.22/architecture/enterprise-edition/_index.md

 ## How to use Enterprise Edition

 If you are willing to use Enterprise Edition, you'll need to [insert a secret during the installation]({{< ref "../../installation/install-kkp-EE/" >}}).
 In order to own this secret, you will need to be our customer.
 If you are interested in being our customer, please [contact us](https://www.kubermatic.com/contact-us/).

+For more information about cost model and licensing costs of the enterprise edition, please check our AWS marketplace listing or[contact us](https://www.kubermatic.com/contact-us/).